GamesDoneQuick/agdq15-layouts/README.md

 most of the data sources are hardcoded.
 We are open-sourcing this bundle in hopes that people will use it as a learning tool and base to build from, rather than just taking and using it wholesale in their own productions.

-To re-iterate, please don't just download and use this bundle as-is.
+To reiterate, please don't just download and use this bundle as-is.
 Build something new from it.

 ## Development
 agdq15-layouts has a `grunt` build process for the jade files used in the views (`view/src/**/*.jade`).